 Paul Nagy, PhD, FSIIM is Associate Professor in the Johns Hopkins University School of Medicine Department of Radiology with a joint appointments in Medicine and the Department of Biomedical Engineering in the School of Engineering.
 He received his BS from Carnegie Mellon University and his PhD at the Medical College of Wisconsin.
 His research focus is developing biomarkers from medical imaging to enable real world reproducible evidence from observational research.

-He is the director of education for the training programs in the Biomedical Informatics and Data Science section of the Department of Medicine.
-He leads the Observational Health and Data Science Informatics (OHDSI) efforts at Johns Hopkins as part of the Precision Medicine initiative.
+He is the director of education for the training programs in the Biomedical Informatics and Data Science (BIDS) section of the Department of Medicine.
+He is also the director of the Master of Science in Applied Health Sciences Informatics program.
+In addition, Dr. Nagy leads the Observational Health and Data Science Informatics (OHDSI) efforts at Johns Hopkins as part of the Precision Medicine initiative.

 He serves as the deputy director of the Johns Hopkins Medicine Technology Innovation Center (TIC) with the goal of partnering with clinical inventors to create novel patient centric IT solutions.
 This team of 50 designers, developers, and data scientists work with inventors to build, deploy, and evaluate digital health solutions within the Johns Hopkins Medical System.